 Christian Thomasius is the first German university professor to give a lecture in German.

 Germany’s first scholarly journal, Acta Eruditorum, is published in Leipzig.

-Matriculation of Gottfried Wilhelm Leibniz
+Gottfried Wilhelm Leibniz enrols at Leipzig University.

 Duke Maurice of Saxony transfers the former Dominican monastery to the University as the Collegium Paulinum.
 This along with other material support makes Leipzig one of the wealthiest universities in the Holy Roman Empire.

-Foundation of Leipzig University Library
+Founding of Leipzig University Library